sdonnan/pathvis-rs/README.md

 Thanks
 ------

-Thanks to the Piston team.
+Thanks to the @PistonDevelopers team.
 This software wouldn't have been possible without the library or the "Sudoku" tutorial which got me started on the GUI portion.